Skip to main navigation Skip to search Skip to main content

 Creative Practice

 In addition to his academic research and teaching work, Andrew Robson is one of Australia’s premier jazz musicians.
-A celebrated saxophonist and composer, Andrew is a two-time ARIA award winner and a recipient of the Freedman Jazz Fellowship, Andrew performs nationally and internationally with groups including: The Paul Grabowsky Sextet (winner of the 2014 ARIA award), Mike Nock’s Big Small Band, Ten Part Invention, the World According to James and his own groups.
+A celebrated saxophonist and composer, Andrew is a three-time ARIA award winner and a recipient of the Freedman Jazz Fellowship, Andrew performs nationally and internationally with groups including: The Paul Grabowsky Sextet (winner of the 2014 ARIA award), Mike Nock’s Big Small Band, Ten Part Invention, the World According to James and his own groups.
 Andrew has toured widely with numerous ensembles and has performed at many of the world’s major jazz, world and folk music festivals including Chicago, Berlin, London, Rome and other major festivals and venues throughout Europe, Asia, New Zealand, Canada and the United States.

 Education/Academic qualification